 Walk through the biography or history section of any book store and you will soon be inundated with works on the beloved Franklin Delano Roosevelt.
-He is generally portrayed as the savior of American democracy, as well as capitalism, the president who reached out a helping hand to his fellow man, particularly those in the lower classes, even though he was from the upper ranks of society, as a new biography by H. W. Brands asserts.
+He is generally portrayed as the savior of American democracy, as well as capitalism, the president who reached out a helping hand to his fellow man, particularly those in the lower classes, even though he was from the upper ranks of society.
+He was, according to a biography by H. W. Brands, a “traitor to his class.”

-Yet the truth is far different, as the nationalist FDR expanded government far beyond its constitutional limits and brought the nation to the brink of pure socialism, producing a “New Deal” that did nothing to end the depression, only worsening it.
+Yet the truth is far different, as the nationalist FDR expanded government far beyond its constitutional limits and pushed the country further down the road to socialism, producing a “New Deal” that did nothing to end the depression, only worsening it.
 He believed the federal government could do anything it desired, by not relying on a “horse and buggy” interpretation of the Constitution.
 The legacy of the New Deal is still with us today, and now we are about to embark on Barack Obama’s “new” New Deal.

 But a forgotten president named Franklin had a much different take on the Union and the role of the federal government in American society.
 Franklin Pierce served as president from 1853 to 1857, the only chief executive from the state of New Hampshire.